HL7/davinci-deqm/source/pages/_includes/datax-measurereport-deqm-intro.md

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support]):

 1. References to other resources involved in producing the report
+1. Specify the software systems used by the reporting system using the CQFM [Software System]({{site.data.fhir.cqfm}}StructureDefinition-cqfm-softwaresystem.html) Extension

 **Additional Profile specific implementation guidance:**